 While exercising during pregnancy, listen to your body and signs it may be giving you.
-A good rule of thumb is that if you can maintain conversation while you are exercising, you are ok.
 Stop exercising and call your health care provider if you experience any of these symptoms while exercising (note: call even if you experience these symptoms when not exercising):

 - Rapid heartbeat.